Berkeley-Electroweak-Physics/.github/profile/README.md

 This project requires access to the [Elastic repository](https://github.com/Berkeley-Electroweak-Physics/Elastic) for one-body density matrices.

-# One body Density Matrices for Common Experimental Targets
+# One-Body Density Matrices for Common Experimental Targets

 We have computed one-body density matrices using BIGSTICK for many commonly used isotopes for dark matter and muon to electron conversion experiments.